 It is the policy of the University of Arizona College of Medicine – Phoenix (COM-P) that all 3rd and 4th year clinical experiences (clerkships, selectives, and electives) are mandatory.
-Any absences must be recorded and are not to exceed 0.5 days per week on average.
-Exceeding this amount of time may result in a grade of Incomplete being assigned until remediation occurs.
-While some absences are unavoidable, student absences impact student experience, as well as the entire clinical team and patient care on clinical rotations.
-Exceptions to this may be considered by the associate dean of student affairs and the associate dean of clinical and competency based education in consultation with the course* director (*course in this policy will refer to any component of the curriculum in which a grade is earned: clerkship, course, elective, selective).
-Extended periods of absence may result in a student’s inability to successfully complete the course*, as remediation of such absences may not be possible.
+Any absences must be recorded and are not to exceed 0.5 days per week on average for clinical courses.
+Although some absences are unavoidable, absences impact student experiences, other medical students, the entire clinical team, and patient care on clinical rotations.
+Exceptions to this may be considered in accordance with the appropriate grading and progression policy.

 Clinical rotations include:

-For non-clinical courses* (Intersessions, Longitudinal Patient Care, and Scholarly Project), attendance is critical as well.
-Therefore, like the clinical rotations, attendance, including tardiness, is part of the behavioral assessment of professionalism and poor performance may result in failure to meet competency expectations (i.e., earning a Level 1).
-Students should work with the course* director to determine a remediation plan for absences.
+For non-clinical courses* (Personal and Professional Development A and B (PPD), Longitudinal Patient Care, Scholarly Project, and Non patient care electives), attendance is critical as well.
+Therefore, attendance, including tardiness, is part of the behavioral assessment of professionalism and poor performance may result in failure to meet competency expectations (i.e., earning a Level 1).

 Excused Absences